 Data collected by Hamptons shows how the rental sector bounced back; it showed that landlords made up 15% of all sales agreed in November 2020, the highest figure for four years.
 Investors were said to have bought around 134,000 homes in 2020, up from the 133,000 bought in 2019.
 The average price paid for a home by a landlord in November was £180,000, which is around £80,000 less than that paid by an owner-occupier.

 In contrast to talk at the start of 2020 - which suggested that landlord purchases would fall significantly – this data demonstrates just how quickly things can change and the continued importance attached to the private rented sector, of course, largely down to the stamp duty tax changes.

-We have achieved record breaking levels
+We achieved record breaking new business levels

 FOR INTERMEDIARIES ONLY